Covid-19 Vaccines: Deliver History

 The effectiveness of Covid-19 vaccines relies on UNICEF's cold chain.

-We've been distributing vaccines for decades - coordinating thousands of shipments, and managing 2.5 billion doses annually - all with various cold chain requirements.
+We've been distributing vaccines for decades - coordinating thousands of shipments, and more than 2 billion doses annually - all with various cold chain requirements+.

 When UNICEF transports vaccines, they always travel directly by plane as refrigerated cargo to the country where they will be used.
 Once they arrive, they're stored in cold rooms before being distributed to cold storage facilities within the country by refrigerated vehicle.
 From there, health workers carry vaccines in cold boxes and vaccine carriers, traveling by car, motorcycle, bicycle, donkey, camel or on foot to reach those who need them most.